Sprout-AutoREST/Sprout/README.md

 - `@SproutPolicy` Lets you define custom access policies for your each endpoint.
 - `@SproutId` Lets you define which field of your entity should be used as the ID field if you don't want to use the Database ID.

-The `@SproutRessource` annotation also provides several configuration options:
+The `@SproutResource` annotation also provides several configuration options:
 - `path`: Customize the base path for the generated endpoints (default: `/api/{entity}`)
 - `generateSwaggerDocs`: Enable or disable Swagger documentation generation for the endpoints (default: true)
 - `name`: Customize the name of the resource used in the endpoint paths and swagger tag (default: entity class name in lowercase)